Al Horford: Personal life

 Horford's father, Tito Horford, also played basketball.
 Tito, whose father was a Bahamian immigrant, was recruited by Marian Christian High School in Houston and attended Louisiana State and Miami before being drafted in the second round of the 1988 NBA draft.
-He played three years in the NBA and several more overseas.
+Tito played three years in the NBA and several more overseas.
 His uncle, Kelly Horford, played at Florida Atlantic University in the early 1990s, while his brother, Jon Horford, played at Michigan and Florida.
-He also has two sisters and three younger brothers.
+Horford also has two sisters and three younger brothers.

-Horford married 2003 Miss Universe Amelia Vega in Santo Domingo on December 24, 2011.
-Horford and Vega have five children together.
+Horford is married to 2003 Miss Universe Amelia Vega.
+The couple are both from the Dominican Republic but met in Boston, Massachusetts at the Latin Pride Awards in 2007.
+Horford and Vega got married on Christmas Eve in 2011, right after the NBA lockout.
+David Ortiz lent the couple his Rolls-Royce Phantom for the wedding since there were no limos available.
+The couple have five children together.

+On September 12, 2024, Horford visited the Dominican Republic with the Larry O'Brien Trophy, the first of his countrymen to be able to do so.
+For his contributions to Dominican basketball as well as the significance of his NBA championship win, Horford subsequently was awarded the Order of Merit of Duarte, Sánchez and Mella, the highest civilian and military honor in the Dominican Republic.

+Also in September, Horford was inducted into the Grand Ledge High School Athletics Hall of Fame.
+He was represented by his father, Tito, at the halftime of a Grand Ledge varsity football game against rival Holt.
+On February 21, 2025, Horford’s #42 was retired at Grand Ledge High School.
+He became only the second member of the Grand Ledge High School Athletics Hall of Fame to also have their number retired (other is the school’s legendary baseball and football coach Pat O’Keefe).

+Horford wears number 42 in honor of Jackie Robinson.

 Horford is a member of the Church of God Ministry of Jesus Christ International.